catalyst-cooperative/open-energy-data-for-all/episodes/visual-data-exploration.md

 Things to notice:

 * There are multiple different data types: category data (associated_combined_heat_power) and numeric data (*_mmbtus)
-* Some of the numeric columns have weird numbers in them like ".", which doesn't seem right
+* Some of the numeric columns have weird "." entries, which doesn't seem right
 * There's a column for each month, but these are in... alphabetical order?
-* Year is an integer but also sometimes a float?
+* Year is an integer but also sometimes has a decimal?

 We could try to clean this up ourselves, but there's a good chance our predecessor fixed at least some of them.
 Let's go see!